kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

         In January of 2023 I joined my brother at the USA BMX Silver Dollar Nationals race in Las Vegas, NV.
 This was my first race since October of 1988 and made it to mains and came home with hardware!
 My goal was to not finish last and I did that!
       </p>
       <p>
-        While in Las Vegas I showed my brother what I'd been working on and after the weekend continued working on the platform.
-I'm still working on things but we're accepting wait list & invite sign ups now at <a href="https://holeshot-bmx.com" target="new">holeshot-bmx.com</a>.
+        While in Las Vegas I showed my brother what I'd been working on.
+I continued working on it for a while and I'm still working on things.
+We're accepting wait list & invite sign-ups now at <a href="https://holeshot-bmx.com" target="new">holeshot-bmx.com</a>.
       </p>
     </div>
   </div>